vongomben/lutopia/_posts/2024-03-17-Ozora-2024-2024-festival-talk.md

 <br><br>
 When I look back at the photos of these years of Lutopia, I think the ultimate goal of this course was to explain to people how to shape and domesticate technology to their liking.
 <br><br>
-This has been - give or take - what I also did (badly, and unsuccessfully) as an entrepreneur and teacher.
+This has been - give or take - what I also did (badly, and possibly unsuccessfully) as an entrepreneur and teacher.
 <br><br>
 On February 20, I had a kind of Epiphany, bringing together many considerations and realities that I have interfaced with in these last years of my life.
 <br><br>